 Thanks to many designers who continue to volunteer for

 MarylandByDesign to boost the public understanding of Design in Maryland.
 Design, by definition, is a process and thinking approach applied to public sector issues to develop public sector innovations and evidence based public policy.
 The design policies developed for Maryland are important for public sector innovations, evidence based public policy, and public-private collaborations to

-outcomes in the natural environment, social sector, the State’s economy and for improvement of the quality of life.
+implement outcomes in the natural environment, social sector, the State’s economy and for improvement of the quality of life.

-engineering.
+a Design Commission for Maryland are assembled on these pages.
+MarylandByDesign seeks todemonstrate the definition of design as distinct from the disciplines of planning, zoning, land use, science, technology, math, and engineering.
 Rather design is a discipline unto itself, practiced by professionals across many disciplines.
 Design allows for synthesis among disciplines to promote discovery and innovation primarily in the public realm, and sometimes with private sector involvement.